Nova PDX

 Event space and former theater in Portland, Oregon, U.S.

-Bossanova Ballroom is an event space and former theater located at 722 East Burnside Street in Portland, Oregon's Buckman neighborhood, in the United States.
+Nova PDX, formerly known as Bossanova Ballroom, is an event space and former theater located at 722 East Burnside Street in Portland, Oregon's Buckman neighborhood, in the United States.
 It has featured a dance floor, two stages and bars, and a game room.
 The venue has hosted comedy shows, and the queer event Blow Pony.